 Kashflow: an App for Those Pursuing Financial Freedom

-Using Adobe XD, I created a high-fidelity mockup that feels real enough fool my friends to thinking it’s a real app.
-I then let my friends try them.
+I let my friends tryout the prototype.
 In an ideal situation, I shouldn’t tell them that I made the app in order to avoid inaccurate feedback, but it’s impossible to hide anything from them.
 I asked them to treat it as if they found the app from an article online, and to “think out loud” as they were using it.
 I observed their behaviors and took notes.

 Designing at scale